pargradin/MacMonitor/README.md

 # MacMonitor

-A .NET 10 worker service that periodically inspects a macOS host for malware indicators.
+A .NET worker service that runs in the background on macOS, periodically inspects the host for malware indicators, and uses an Anthropic Claude agent with tool use to triage findings.
+Inspections are executed by shelling out over **SSH to localhost** rather than running commands in-process.
-Inspections run as allow-listed commands over **SSH to localhost**; results are diffed against a SQLite baseline and emitted as JSONL findings.

 > **Status:** Phase 0 / Phase 1 / Phase 2 / Phase 3 / Phase 4 implemented. macOS
 > notifications fire on Medium+ findings; the Blazor Server web app at